1200wd/web-coineva/README.md

 ## Usage

-Generate content in 'content' directory with
+Create a local config file and adapt to your needs cp pelicanconf.example.py pelicanconf.py nano pelicanconf.py

- pelican content
+Generate content in 'content' directory with pelican content